pcaddict/pm-static-generator/README.md

 *   **Dependencies:**
     *   js-yaml for parsing uploaded YAML files.
 It is loaded via a CDN.

+## Disclaimer

+*   This application was developed with the help of Google Gemini.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue to report a bug or suggest a feature, or create a pull request to add improvements.